 - Document their service/community engagement experience

 - Write a final reflection paper upon re-entry in the U.S.

 About the Center

 Funder: K. Lisa Yang

-These disability-focused Global Service Learning opportunities are sponsored by the Employment and Disability Institute at the ILR School, through a generous gift from Cornell University ILR School alumna K. Lisa Yang, in collaboration with the ILR School International Programs Office.
+These disability-focused Global Service Learning opportunities are sponsored by the Yang-Tan Institute at the ILR School, through a generous gift from Cornell University ILR School alumna K. Lisa Yang, in collaboration with the ILR School International Programs Office.